Public transport challenges and technology-assisted accessibility for visually impaired elderly residents in urban environments: Introduction

-In doing so, our work enters multiple original contributions into the literature.
-While public transport for the visually impaired and elderly has been investigated separately, including for Edinburgh by \citet{Montarzino01012007} and \citet{GORMAN200315}, respectively, through qualitative research and surveys, the literature on the overlap with multiple vulnerabilities remains sparse.
-An exploration of the potential of artificial intelligence with an approach focussed on the target group's perception furthers these insights.
-The quantitative parts of the related literature also generally rely on traditional descriptive statistics for insights, whereas the quantitative part of our work strongly focusses on spatial analysis through machine learning approaches to gain a different angle on a public transport network.
+In doing so, we provide multiple original contributions.
+While public transport for the visually impaired and elderly has been investigated separately, including for Edinburgh by \citet{Montarzino01012007} and \citet{GORMAN200315}, through qualitative research and surveys, respectively, the literature on the overlap with multiple vulnerabilities remains sparse.
+An exploration of the potential of current technology developments furthers these insights.
+Related quantitative work in the literature also generally relies on traditional descriptive statistics for insights, whereas the quantitative part of our work strongly focusses on spatial analysis through machine learning approaches to gain a different angle on a public transport network.

-The remainder of this paper is structured across as follows.
-Section~\ref{sec:lit-review} reviews the relevant literature on urban accessibility, gerontology, geographical context, and ethical implications.
-We outline the research design and methodology in Section~\ref{sec:methodology}, including a justification for the employed approach, and present and discuss our associated findings in Sections~\ref{sec:findings} and~\ref{sec:discussion}, respectively.
-Finally, Section~\ref{sec:conclusion} summarises the contributions and limitations of this study, and addresses future research directions.